Long range trap models on Z and quasistable processes: Integrated aging

-In this section we move our attention to the study of aging for$\mathcal X$.
-We here consider integrated aging results.
-Fontes and Mathieu (2008) \cite{fm2008} considered integrated aging results for the trap model on the complete graph, where the scaling limit is a $K$ process.
-Recently Fontes and Mathieu (2010) \cite{fontesandmathieu2010} also obtained integrated aging results for a class of trap models on ${\mathbb Z}^d$, as discussed as the introduction.
+In the final section we move our attention to the study of aging for $\mathcal X$.
+We prove an integrated aging result, as explained at the introduction.
 Consider the following integrated aging function for $\mathcal{X}_t$: